Research shows that before conception we can influence not only the health of our unborn baby, but also his/her health in adult life.

 All women should include iron rich foods in their diet such as red meat, pulses, bread, green leafy vegetables and fortified cereals.
 Including fruit and vegetables with an iron rich meal will help your body absorb iron more effectively.

-May need a vitamin B12 supplement or should use B12 fortified foods such as marmite, vecon and some margarines.
+Vegans may need a vitamin B12 supplement or should use B12 fortified foods such as marmite, vecon and some margarines.
 Soya products such as milks and yogurt substitutes are also good sources.

 Tell your GP, dentist or pharmacist if you are trying to conceive before being issued with any drug.
 Preferably avoid taking medicines unless specifically prescribed to you by a Doctor.

 Alcohol preferably should be avoided preconceptually.
 There is no nationally accepted standard of what is considered a safe alcohol limit during pregnancy.
 Alcohol affects male and female infertility and can contribute to miscarriage.
 Excessive alcohol consumption has also been linked to an early menopause in women.
-NICE guidelines state that women should not consume more than 1-2 units of alcohol per week, to avoid damaging the developing foetus.

 Smoking may make men and women less fertile.
 Smoking females are 3 to 4 times more likely than non-smokers to take longer than a year to conceive.